ForEvolve/bootstrap-dark/readme.md

 ## Dark/Light toggle

-You can now `<link>` both the `toggle-bootstrap.css` and the `toggle-bootstrap-dark.css` files to allow toggling the normal/dark theme based on your page body.
+You can `<link>` both the `toggle-bootstrap.css` and the `toggle-bootstrap-dark.css` files to allow toggling the normal/dark theme based on your page body.

 -   To display the original Bootstrap color, apply the `bootstrap` class on your body, like `<body class="bootstrap">`.
 -   To display the Bootstrap Dark theme, apply the `bootstrap-dark` class on your body, like `<body class="bootstrap-dark">`.